qiyitang71/compiler-bug-impact/README.md

 - Run the steps-llvm script with compiler over two apps: afl and libraw
 - Compute the number of different functions for these two apps

-The results are saved in /home/user42/compiler-bug-impact/example/results/26323
+The results are saved in `/home/user42/compiler-bug-impact/example/results/26323`

-The build log resides in ~/compiler-bug-impact/example/results/26323/new-26323.txt, you can compare it with the reference build log by:
+The build log resides in `~/compiler-bug-impact/example/results/26323/new-26323.txt`, you can compare it with the reference build log by:
 ```
 grep -A4 "afl" ~/compiler-bug-impact/data/Build_Logs/EMI/new-26323.txt
 grep -A4 "libraw" ~/compiler-bug-impact/data/Build_Logs/EMI/new-26323.txt
 ```
-The function log resides in ~/compiler-bug-impact/example/26323/26323-func.txt, you can compare it with the reference function analysis log by (note that no different functions for afl):
+The function log resides in `~/compiler-bug-impact/example/26323/26323-func.txt`, you can compare it with the reference function analysis log by (note that no different functions for afl):
 ```
 grep -A2 "libraw" ~/compiler-bug-impact/data/Function_Logs/EMI/26323-func.txt
 ```
-## Step-by-step experiments
+## Step-by-step experiments (read-only)

 In this section, we show you how to do the empirical study step by step.
 There is NO NEED to run any of the scripts as each step requires enormous memory/disk/time.
 We have estimated the machine time spent in running all the experiments to around 5 months (see the end of Section 4.3).
 We ran the experiments on a range of VMs on servers and cloud machines.
 We then stored the logs of the experiments in the data directory to generate the tables in secion 5.

 ### Prepare compilers for each bug

-We have built all the required compilers and you can have a look at the addresses of them in /home/user42/compiler-bug-impact/scripts/analyse-bug.sh
+We have built all the required compilers and you can have a look at the addresses of them in `/home/user42/compiler-bug-impact/scripts/analyse-bug.sh`

 The detailed steps are:

 1. Write a warning-laden fixing patch (see Section 3.1)

-The list of 45 bugs we consider in the paper is in /home/user42/compiler-bug-impact/scripts/bug_list.
+The list of 45 bugs we consider in the paper is in `/home/user42/compiler-bug-impact/scripts/bug_list`.
 For each bug, we have to prepare a warning-laden fixing patch.
-These patches can be found in the folder /home/user42/compiler-bug-impact/scripts/compilers/patches.
+These patches can be found in the folder `/home/user42/compiler-bug-impact/scripts/compilers/patches`.

 2. Download the source code of the buggy and the fixed compiler